Canon 1D Mark II vs Nikon D800

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II and the D800 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the D800 was followed by the Nikon D810.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark II vs Nikon D800